NeniEmSu/stolen-bike-cases/README.md

 - [x] When the Police find a bike, the case is marked as resolved and the responsible police officer becomes available to take a new stolen bike case.
 - [x] The system should be able to assign unassigned stolen bike cases automatically when a police officer becomes available.

+### Extras

+- [x] When a bike is deleted reasign the officer who was on the case assuming case was active prior to deleting the case else set the officer to available.
+- [x] When an officer is deleted reasign another officer to the case he was handling assuming the case was active and an officer is available else set the case to pending.
+- [ ] Implement authorization and authentication
+- [ ] Add officers notes so the officer can comment on his progress on the case.
+- [ ] Show number of completed cases by an officer on his profile
+- [ ] Add officer ranking for so an officer is given a 5 point rating at the end of each case which is aggregated and displayed on his profile.

 ## Your Mission

 Your task is to provide APIs for a frontend application that satisfies all requirements above.

-Please stick to the Product Requirements.
+> Note: Please stick to the Product Requirements.
 You should not implement authorization and authentication, as they are not important for the assessment.
 Assume everyone can make requests to any API.
+Only implement it when you have successfully completed all Product Requirements.

 ## Tech Requirements